Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Co-Creator Handbook/Lionsberg Co-Creator Handbook (v.0.1).md

 Now that you are settling into life [[Beyond The Boundary]] as a [[Sovereign]] and [[Autonomous]] [[Conscious Agent]] co-operating in a Spirit of [[Love]] with your fellow travelers on our shared [[Quest]] towards [[The Goal]] of Greatest Worth...

- ...it is time to begin being and doing in Community.
+ ...it is time to begin Being and Doing in Community.

 [[The Lionsberg Experience]] is designed to help guide you through this over the course of your first quarter.